 - Volunteer: You can volunteer to assist PE teachers provide walking and biking education to their students.
 Volunteers are needed to organize bikes for riding, fit helmets, pump up tires, assist new riders, lead rides, etc. Volunteers do NOT need know how to ride a bike – just helping with logistics will be much appreciated.
 Contact us at AlexandriaBPAC@gmail.com for more information.

 Why is this important?
-“Research shows that kids who move more aren’t just healthier, they also tend to do better academically, behave better in class and miss fewer days of school.”2
+“Research shows that kids who move more aren’t just healthier, they also tend to do better academically, behave better in class and miss fewer days of school.”1

-Solution: Help enable bicycling safety and skills education in ACPS’ elementary school PE curriculum, as a component of a Comprehensive Physical Activity Program 3.
+Solution: Help expand walking and bicycling education in ACPS’ elementary school PE curriculum, as a component of a Comprehensive Physical Activity Program.

 Please join us.
 We invite you to join us in helping ACPS expand walking and biking safety education.
 Please consider sending a check today to Alexandria BPAC, 622 Fort Williams Pkwy, Alexandria, VA 22304 (preferred method) or donating online: